Re-examining the Role of State Texture in Gate Identification and Fixed-Point Resource Theories: Introduction

 Parisio then showed that by preparing identical but random inputs to unknown circuit layers, repeated measurements of the texture reveal the presence of CNOT gates as well as reduce the possible bases of the CNOT gates to four.
 While effective, the original formulation of texture and its associated gate-identification protocol naturally raise two questions: (i)~can the approach be extended beyond a single specific reference state---the textureless state---and (ii)~is the use of the ``grand sum," leveraged initially for its simplicity, strictly necessary to perform gate identification and other tasks related to texture?
 Resolving these questions could provide important insight into the experimental practicality of the gate identification protocol.

 In this work, we recast the gate identification protocol in terms of estimating the average fidelity to an \textit{arbitrary pure state $\psi$} without any reference to either the grandsum or the textureless state.
 We then demonstrate that, using the same procedure as the original protocol, we can still on average distinguish CNOT and single qubit gates for all but a set of basis states of zero measure on the Bloch sphere, where averaged measurement outcomes on qubits that have underwent a CNOT operation are identical to those that have not.
 In other words, the general $\Sigma_{\psi}$ (and corresponding $\mathcal{R}_{\psi}$) defined above can be used to achieve gate identification with no particular reference to $f_{1}$ or the grand sum.
 Extending beyond this application, we then consider versions of quantum state texture where any pure state can be chosen as the minimum resource state.
 In doing so, we prove monotonicity and other resource-theoretic requirements without relying on the grand sum shortcut \cite{parisio2024quantum}.
+We note that fidelity-based constructions are ubiquitous and natural tools across quantum resource theories.
+For instance, in the resource theory of magic, the stabilizer fidelity \cite{bravyi2019simulation} and min-relative entropy of magic \cite{liu2022many} are bound classical simulation costs and quantify nonstabilizerness.
+In our context, however, the core contribution is not the use of fidelity as a novel metric; rather, refocusing the study of state texture back onto fidelity allows us to generalize the resource beyond its original formulation.